kkester/spring-events-kata/README.md

 When a catalog is created, implement logic that will assign all existing products to the new catalog asynchronously

 #### Create Product
 When a product is created, trigger an event that will establish inventory for the new product.
+Once the inventory has been established, emit an event to the frontend to display the results.  (see [index html](http://localhost:8080/index.html))

 #### Get Catalog with Products
 Retrieve a catalog and then retrieve the products and convert them to records asynchronously.